-Freedom of Movement will end for EU citizens (including citizens of Switzerland, Norway, Iceland and Liechtenstein), and their family members in the UK, and for British citizens living across the EU when the transition period ends on December 31st 2020.
+Freedom of movement will end for EU citizens (including citizens of Switzerland, Norway, Iceland and Liechtenstein), and their family members in the UK, and for British citizens living across the EU when the transition period ends on 31 December, 2020.

 The end of free movement means that the residence status for EU citizens and their family members has to be protected under UK immigration law.

-The UK Government set up the EU Settlement Scheme which is in line with the Withdrawal Agreement and is designed for this purpose
+The government established the EU Settlement Scheme which is in line with the Withdrawal Agreement and is designed for this purpose.

 Electoral Commission report

-At the heart of this case is the Electoral Commission report of July 2018 which, after an investigation into the spending by Vote Leave, BeLeave and Veterans for Britain, concluded that electoral fraud had taken place to a “criminal standard of proof” during the referendum, which many have argued invalidates the referendum result and thus any action taken from it.
+At the heart of this case is the Electoral Commission report of July 2018 which, after an investigation into the spending by Vote Leave, BeLeave and Veterans for Britain, concluded that electoral fraud had taken place to a “criminal standard of proof” during the referendum, which many have suggested invalidates the referendum result.

-“In thinking about this situation, the following question comes to mind: Can any Government of an EU State really use a tainted vote like the 2016 leave vote to leave the EU?”, he said.
+“In thinking about this situation, the following question comes to mind: Can any government of an EU state really use a tainted vote like the 2016 vote to leave the EU?”, Silver said.

-Professor Silver has also suggested that Theresa May’s Letter of Notification as outlined in Article 50 is invalid, referencing the recent court case Wilson v Prime Minister in which many have inferred from the Government’s case that former Prime Minister Theresa May was aware of the findings of the subsequent findings Electoral Commission by the 23rd September 2016 at the latest.
+He also suggested that Theresa May’s Letter to notification as outlined in Article 50 is invalid, referencing the recent court case Wilson v Prime Minister in which many have inferred from the government’s case that former prime minister Theresa May was aware of the findings of the subsequent findings Electoral Commission by 23 September 2016 at the latest.

 “Some view UK nationality as the gateway to EU citizenship”

-Professor Catherine Barnard, a European law expert at Cambridge University has said that “some view UK nationality as the gateway to EU citizenship – and that if we are not in the EU, UK citizens do not get those additional rights.
+Professor Catherine Barnard, a European law expert at Cambridge University, said: “Some view UK nationality as the gateway to EU citizenship – and that if we are not in the EU, UK citizens do not get those additional rights.
 But in the context of Brexit this is a really big question – and no-one knows the answer.”

-Plaid Cymru Brexit Spokesman Jonathan Edwards has backed Professor Silver’s bid.
-Asked about EU Citizenship, Mr Edwards commented: “Removing someone’s citizenship is one of the most serious political acts a government can undertake.”
+Plaid Cymru’s Brexit spokesman Jonathan Edwards has backed Silver’s bid.
+Asked about EU Citizenship, Edwards commented: “Removing someone’s citizenship is one of the most serious political acts a government can undertake.”